Coleonyx

 Coleonyx is a genus of terrestrial geckos commonly referred to as banded geckos.
 Species of Coleonyx are found in the southwestern United States, Mexico, and Central America.
-Banded Geckos enjoy dry, warm weather which is why they are typically found in the Peninsular Desert.
+Most banded Geckos enjoy dry, warm weather which is why they are typically found in the Peninsular Desert.
+Some, however, prefer humid forests.
 They are relatively small lizards, measuring about 5–6 in inches in total length (including tail).
 They are nocturnal and are found primarily in dry, rocky habitats.
-Banded Geckos have preyed by snakes, their main predators being rattlesnakes and glossy snakes.
+Banded Geckos are often preyed upon by snakes, with their main predators being rattlesnakes and glossy snakes.
 Banded Geckos can decipher how they should react when they obtain a chemical cue based on their knowledge of the predator.
-A main resource they use to distract the predator is losing their tail or escaping quickly.
+Two main tactics they use to distract the predator are dropping their tail or escaping quickly.
 Banded Geckos possess heteromorphic euchromatic sex chromosomes which play a large role in their historical contingency.